General Editors: Henry Louis Gates, Jr. and Evelyn Brooks Higginbotham

 - Download the Contributor's Manual (PDF)

-- To sign up to write an entry, please supply a CV and writing sample and contact Dan Margolis at: email@example.com
+- To sign up to write an entry, please supply a CV and writing sample to email@example.com

 - For administrative issues related to the AANB, especially payments and the status of entries, please contact us at firstname.lastname@example.org